plone/documentation/develop/plone/getstarted/debug_mode.rst

 Reloading Python code automatically can be enabled with `sauna.reload add-on <https://pypi.python.org/pypi/sauna.reload/>`_.

-Javascript and CSS issues with production mode
+JavaScript and CSS issues with production mode
 ==============================================

 See **portal_css** and **portal_javascript** in ZMI to inspect how your scripts are bundled.

-Make sure your Javascript and CSS files are valid, mergeable and compressable.
+Make sure your JavaScript and CSS files are valid, mergeable and compressable.
 If they are not then you can tweak the settings for individual file in the corresponding management tool.

 Refresh issues
 ==============

-Plone **production mode** should re-read CSS and Javascript files on Plone start-up.
+Plone **production mode** should re-read CSS and JavaScript files on Plone start-up.

 Possible things to debug and force refresh of static assets